-For fiscal year 2022, the City has issued no general obligation bonds or certificates of obligation.
+For FY2023, the City issued no general obligation bonds.
 The City can issue General Obligation bonds that are approved by voters in a capital improvements plan.
-In November, the City issued \$37.5 million in debt to fund water and wastewater capital infrastructure projects.
-This is the first time in the City's history that a bond rating was received and debt issued.
+In November of 2022, the City issued \$37.5 million in revenue bonds and certificates of obligation to fund Water and Wastewater Capital Infrastructure Projects.
+This is the first time in the City's history that a bond rating was received, and debt issued.
 The City received a bond rating of AA+ from Standard and Poor's.
-This debt issuance will be reflected in the FY2023 financial statements.
+This debt issuance is reflected in the FY2023 financial statements.